Exploring Your Options Regarding Estate Planning And Taxation

 Contact Our Estate Planning Attorneys Today

 There are a number of legal and financial issues that must be considered when addressing estate tax issues.
 Our attorneys can evaluate your situation and discuss the options available to you for reducing your estate tax through various estate planning tools.
-To schedule an appointment for a free consultation to discuss your unique situation, give us a call at 310-694-5527.
+To schedule an appointment for an initial consultation to discuss your unique situation, give us a call at 310-694-5527.
 If you prefer, you may also fill out our electronic intake form.